natmey/commotion-deb-builder/README.md

 A simple Python script to clone Commotion Wireless repos, and build them into Debian packages.

 It reads through a configuration file which specifies repos and branches to build from; and then uses `git-buildpackage` to turn them into debian packages.
-The script will likely crash if you do not.

 Installing
 ----------